derrick-3-thor/derrick-3-thor/README.md

 - 👋 Hi, I’m @derrick-3-thor
 - 👀 I’m interested in C and Python.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning C, from zero.
 - 💞️ I’m looking to collaborate on anything interesting.
 - 📫 How to reach me derrick_3th@proton.me